 Summary: 79.2% of all websites rely on PHP to some degree, making it one of the most favored languages among programmers and web developers.
 PHP is used on some of the most prominent web properties and platforms, including Facebook, Wikipedia, WordPress, and Zoom.
 How can PHP help you produce better websites?
 Let’s read further.

 PHP is a common open-source scripting language popular for web applications.
-Although it originally stood for “personal home page,” PHP is now a recursive acronym for “hypertext preprocessor” — but chances are you’ll never hear that name again.
+Although it originally stood for “personal home page,” PHP is now a recursive acronym for “hypertext preprocessor,” — though chances are you’ll never hear that name again.

-In its simplest form, PHP is a server-side scripting language that is embedded in HTML.
-PHP allows web developers to create dynamic content and to interact with databases.
-PHP is known for its simplicity, speed, and flexibility — features which have made it a cornerstone in the web development world.
+PHP is a server-side scripting language embedded in HTML in its simplest form.
+PHP allows web developers to create dynamic content and interact with databases.
+PHP is known for its simplicity, speed, and flexibility — features that have made it a cornerstone in the web development world.